pysat/pysat/docs/tutorial_verbosity.rst

 Verbosity
 ---------

-Pysat uses Python's standard
+pysat uses Python's standard
 `logging tools <https://docs.python.org/3/library/logging.html>`_
 to control the verbosity of output.
-By default, only logger.warning messages are shown.
-For more detailed instrument output, you may change the logging level.
+By default only logger.warning messages are shown.
+For more detailed instrument output you may change the logging level.

 .. code:: python